General terms and conditions of business

 (1) The customer shall keep all know-how accruing to him through the work of the supplier, as well as any business or trade secrets to himself and shall contractually oblige his employees and freelancers or other vicarious agents to do so.
 This does not apply if the information is generally known.
 The secrecy applies in particular to information about search habits and technologies of the search engines as well as to such information which concerns the general procedure or the correspondence with the provider.
 This obligation also applies for two years after the end of the contract.

-(2) For advertising purposes, the Provider may name the Customer as a reference customer.
-The Provider has the right to name the Customer on its websites, in social media channels, in press releases, in print projects, in the context of lectures or in other media, unless the Customer expressly prohibits this in writing, and to use the Customer's logo.
+(2) For advertising purposes, the provider may name the customer as a reference customer, even when using a white label.
+This also applies if the customer uses CCM19 for own customers, these sites may also be named as CCM19 reference customers, also when using whitelabel.
+The Provider has the right to name the Customer on its websites, in social media channels, in press releases, in print projects, in the context of presentations or in other media, unless the Customer expressly prohibits this in writing, and to use the Customer's logo.
 The customer agrees that the provider may also use the results of the service provision or parts thereof free of charge as a reference for self-promotion and customer consulting.
 In any case, even if the customer has been granted the right of use, the provider remains entitled to use all drafts, concepts and other works in the context of self-promotion.

 §16 Place of performance and jurisdiction